 If possible, publicly respond to any negative reviews.

 Dispel any misinformation that you think could mislead future customers, but admit if any mistakes were made and offer to make things right.

-Customers trust negative reviews but are understanding of the fact that not every customer interaction is going to go as planned.
+Customers trust negative reviews but will be understanding of the fact that not every customer interaction is going to go as planned.

 By responding publicly, you display your goodwill and willingness to interact with clients that haven’t had the best experience with your company.